muratk5n/thirdwave/en/README.md

 ---

 If one accepts the great fear of US-UK was a EU-RU entente, the latest invasion has been a "gift".
+There will be sanctions up to galore, potentially damaging EU-RU bilateral relation for a long time to come.

 [[-]](2017/07/the-next-decade-friedman.md#eurasia)